eversinc33/Banshee/README.md

 * This can cause Bluescreens, e.g. when the process is closed while being hidden or due to patchguard scanning the kernel memory.

+### Enumerating kernel callbacks

+For now, only Process-Creation kernel callbacks are enumerated, by parsing the `PsSetCreateNotifyProcess` routine to reach the private `Psp*` routine and then parsing the address of the array, where kernel callbacks are stored.
+This is WIP code.

 ## TODO

 * Shellcode injection from kernel land